iluwatar/java-design-patterns/domain-model/README.md

 Real world example

-> Let's assume that we need to build e-commerce web application.
+> Let's assume that we need to build an e-commerce web application.
 While analyzing requirements you will notice that there are few nouns you talk about repeatedly.
 It’s your Customer, and a Product the customer looks for.
 These two are your domain-specific classes and each of that classes will include some business logic specific to its domain.

 In plain words